QuisVenator/WizardAndroid/README.md

 ## Roadmap
 ### Needed for minimum viable product
-- [ ] When dealing cards a trump is played (except last round)
+- [X] When dealing cards a trump is played (except last round)
-- [ ] When trump is jester, no trump is set
+- [X] When trump is jester, no trump is set
-- [ ] When trump is wizard, dealer choses card
+- [X] When trump is wizard, dealer choses card
- - [ ] Manage last round special case
+ - [X] Manage last round special case #needs some testing maybe
- - [ ] Host keeps track of dealer
+ - [X] Host keeps track of dealer
  - [ ] Dealer is determenid randomly at start of game
- - [ ] GUI for chosing trump
+ - [X] GUI for chosing trump
 - [ ] Players can place bids
  - [ ] GUI for placing bids
  - [ ] GUI to show bids placed